Time-Varying Optimization of LTI Systems via Projected Primal-Dual Gradient Flows: Introduction

+In terms of classes of plants, stable LTI systems are considered in \cite{menta2018stability,bianchin2020online,MC-ED-AB:20}, stable nonlinear systems in~\cite{hauswirth2020timescale}, input-linearizable systems in~\cite{zheng2019implicit}, and input-affine nonlinear system in \cite{brunner2012feedback}.
+Finally, \cite{liao2020time,figura2020instant} consider online implementations of optimization problems arising in model predictive control.

-\emph{Contributions}.
-The main contributions of this work can be summarized as follows: C1) We design an output feedback controller, inspired on primal-dual dynamics, able to steer the plant inputs and outputs to the solution trajectory of the time-varying optimization problem without requiring information or measurements of the external disturbances acting on the plant dynamics.
-For problems with equality constraints, the primal-dual controller is designed based on the standard Lagrangian function.
-Instead, for problems with inequality constraints, we employ a regularized Lagrangian, cf.~\cite{JK-AN-UVS:11}, to achieve exponential stability of the approximate KKT trajectory; C2) we incorporate input constraints by designing a novel projected primal-dual output feedback controller; in particular, our controllers are Lipschitz continuous and have continuously differentiable trajectories, which simplifies their analysis and allows us to directly establish additional robustness certificates; C3) we show that the proposed framework is applicable to more general LTI systems, including switched systems with common quadratic Lyapunov functions; and finally, C4) we apply the proposed controllers to solve ramp metering problems for the control of traffic systems.
-We compare our results with state-of-the-art controllers, including ALINEA \cite{MP-AK:02} and MPC, illustrating the advantages of our method.
+\textit{Contributions}.
+This work features three main contributions.
+C1) We design an output feedback controller, inspired from primal-dual dynamics, to regulate a dynamical system to the solution trajectory of a time-varying constrained optimization problem without requiring information or measurements of the external disturbances entering the state equation.
+For problems with equality constraints, the controller is designed based on the classical Lagrangian function.
+Instead, for problems with inequality constraints, we employ a regularized Lagrangian~\cite{JK-AN-UVS:11} to guarantee exponential convergence to an approximate KKT trajectory.
+C2) We consider constraints on the system input and we propose a novel projected primal-dual feedback controller that guarantees constraint satisfaction.
+Differently from using the classical projection on the tangent cone, the proposed controller yields trajectories that are continuously differentiable, which allows us to simplify the analysis and to establish strong robustness guarantees.
+As a minor contribution, we demonstrate that the proposed framework is applicable to more-general LTI systems, including switched systems with common quadratic Lyapunov functions.
+C3) We apply the proposed controllers to solve a ramp metering problem in traffic systems.
+We compare our results with state-of-the-art controllers, including ALINEA \cite{MP-AK:02} and model predictive control, illustrating the advantages of our method.